How to Claim Your Federal Solar Tax Credit

 Net Metering

 If you’ve been thinking about going solar or expanding your current system, the clock is ticking.
 Washington’s net metering program—a key driver of solar affordability—is nearing its limits for Puget Sound Energy (PSE).
-Waiting too long could mean missing out on the full financial benefits of solar under the current rules.
+When Ecotech Solar started in 2004, PSE’s net metering program was in its infancy.
+It has persisted for the last 26 years, and we have been able to help 1800 of your friends and neighbors reap those rewards by switching to solar.

 What Is Net Metering, and Why Does It Matter?

 Net metering allows solar owners to send excess electricity generated by their systems back to the grid, earning credits that offset future energy bills.
-This 1:1 credit system means that every kilowatt-hour (kWh) you export can reduce your electricity costs later, making solar power an even smarter financial choice.
+Currently, this 1:1 credit system means that every kilowatt-hour (kWh) you export can reduce your electricity costs at retail value later, making solar power an even smarter financial choice.

 However, net metering isn’t infinite.
-Washington’s net metering law (RCW 80.60) requires utilities to offer these credits only up to a certain cap: 4% of their 1996 peak demand.
-Once a utility reaches that cap, it can change its rate structure for new solar customers—and those changes might not be as favorable.
+Washington’s net metering law (RCW 80.60) requires utilities to offer these credits only up to a certain obligation: 4% of their 1996 peak demand.
+Once a utility reaches that obligation, it can change its rate structure for new solar customers—and those changes likely won’t be as favorable.

-Puget Sound Energy, the largest utility in Washington, has been rapidly approaching its net metering cap.
-As of June 2024, PSE had already exceeded 100% of its required capacity.
-While the utility is allowing new solar installations to participate in the current net metering program until December 31, 2025 (or until a new rate structure is implemented), the clock is ticking for those who want to lock in these benefits.
+Puget Sound Energy, the largest utility in Washington, has been rapidly approaching its net metering obligation.
+As of June 2024, PSE had already exceeded 100% of its required obligation.
+While the utility is allowing new solar installations to join the current net metering program until December 31, 2025 (or until a new rate structure is implemented), time is running out for those who want to lock in these benefits.

 Installing solar or expanding your system after 2025 could mean missing the opportunity to secure today’s 1:1 net metering rate.
-Future changes to the program could include lower rates for excess energy sent back to the grid, reducing the financial return on your solar investment.
+Future changes to the program will likely have lower rates for excess energy sent back to the grid, reducing the financial return on your solar investment.

 What’s Next for Solar Customers?

-While utilities like PSE are required to review any proposed changes to net metering through the Utilities and Transportation Commission, the details of future rate structures remain uncertain.
-Some utilities that have already hit their caps, such as Orcas Island Power & Light (OPALCO), have adopted new rate systems that compensate solar customers at lower rates for excess energy while adding grid usage fees.
+While utilities like PSE are required to seek approval for any proposed changes to net metering through the Utilities and Transportation Commission, the details of future rate structures remain uncertain.
+Some utilities that have already hit their obligations, such as Orcas Island Power & Light (OPALCO), have adopted new rate systems that compensate solar customers at lower rates for excess energy while adding grid usage fees.
+Current rates for OPALCO customers translate to about 64% of the full retail value.
+We won’t know what PSE’s replacement program will look like, but OPALCO is a good example of one local utility’s rates.

 1. Lock in current benefits: By installing or expanding your system before new rules take effect, you can ensure you’re covered under the existing 1:1 net metering program.